bhagathreddy123/backbonefirstapp/README.md

 adding model instances to a collection is a two step process.
 First, I need to instantiate the collection, and next I have to actually add model instances to it.

 Using the variable name flowerGoup.
 I've also passed in a JavaScript array as a parameter.
 You can tell it's an array because it's enclosed in these brackets here, and the array is a list of the model instances that I've created up to this point.

+Views:

+contains the rules for moving data into html views create templates using underscore etc

+we can use pther templates also use render() also sends model data to the web page

+it's a good idea to use one set of view logic for a single model instance and another set of view logic for a collection of model instances

+the views are very dependent on one another the viers communicate with each other

+Model instance data gets stored in an article tag Collection data gets stored in a section tag